laurenhamel/mync/README.md

 ### `mync list`

-List the names of settings in Mync's configuration file
+Lists the names of the settings in Mync's configuration file

 ### `mync info [name]`

 Retrieves more information about a given setting in Mync's configuration file by setting `name`

-### `mync [-h | --help]`
+### `mync [-h || --help]`

 Displays some help

 ## Changing Storages

 By default, Mync uses **iCloud Drive** for storage.
-If you prefer to use some else, you can change the storage location using the `mync storage` command or by editing the configuration file directly with `mync config`.
-The configuration file has some preset `routes` defined, which can also be used.
+If you prefer to use something else, you can change the storage location using the `mync storage` command or by editing the configuration file directly with `mync config`.
+The configuration file has some preset `routes` defined, which can also be used, or you can add your own.
 These include:

 | Route             | Path                                              |
 |-------------------|---------------------------------------------------|